 The Company's exposure to interest rate risks relates primarily to the Company's long-term debt obligations, which the Company generally assumes to fund capital expenditures and working capital requirements.
 The table below presents annual principal amounts due and related weighted average implied forward interest rates by year of maturity for the Company's debt obligations outstanding as of December 31, 2011.
 The Company's long-term debt obligations are all subject to variable interest rates.
 The interest rates on the Company's U.S. dollar-denominated loans are linked to the LIBOR.
-The interest rates on the Company's loans are subject to fluctuations in the underlying interest rates to which they are linked.
+The interest rates on the Company's EUR-denominated loan is linked to the EURIBOR.
+As a result, the interest rates on the Company's loans are subject to fluctuations in the underlying interest rates to which they are linked.

-As of Decemb er 31
+As of December 31

 2012 2013

 (Forecast)

-(in US\$ thousands, excep ot percentages)
+(in US\$ thousands, except percentages)

-US\$ denominated -
+US\$ denominated

 Average balance 181,290 33,209

 Average interest rate 3.58% 5.5%

 EUR denominated

 Average balance 3,245

 Average interest rate 1.96%

 RMB denominated

 Average balance 24,235 30,791

 Average interest rate 6.65% 5.36%

 Weighted average forward interest rate 3.51% 5.29%